AI-ready Documentation

 TL;DR

-• HappySupport customers report 30-50% fewer how-to tickets and up to 80% less documentation maintenance time after enabling GitHub Sync.
+• Teams using GitHub Sync report 30-50% fewer how-to support tickets and up to 80% less documentation maintenance time within 60 days of enabling the full stack.

 Every documentation team has lived through the same moment.
 A developer merges a PR on a Friday afternoon.
 The product ships.
 Nobody tells Support.
 Three weeks later, the support queue fills up with the same question: customers following a help center guide that now points to a menu that moved, a button that was renamed, or a workflow that no longer exists.
 The guide looks fine.
 It just describes a product that is no longer there.